The Workings of a Reverse Osmosis Water Filter Made Easy

 The Workings of a Reverse Osmosis Water Filter

-A reverse osmosis filter works by forcing water through a semi-permeable membrane under high pressure.
-The process begins with pre-filtration, where sediment and carbon filters remove larger particles and chemicals.
+Reverse osmosis filters purify water by pushing it through a semi-permeable membrane under high pressure.
+The process starts with pre-filtration, where sediment and carbon filters remove larger particles and certain chemicals.

-The water is then pressurized and pushed against the reverse osmosis membrane, which allows only water molecules to pass through while blocking contaminants.
+Next, the water is pressurized and forced through the reverse osmosis membrane, allowing only water molecules to pass while blocking contaminants like heavy metals, pesticides, and dissolved salts.

-This purified water is collected and stored, while the concentrated wastewater is discharged.
-A final post-filtration stage may improve taste before the water is dispensed.
+The purified water is collected for storage, while the remaining concentrated wastewater is flushed out.
+A final post-filtration stage can be used to enhance the taste before the water is dispensed.

 Key Takeaways